Elinor Barker: 2013–2016

-In November, Great Britain twice broke the world record for the team pursuit in the Track Cycling World Cup in Manchester.
+In November, Great Britain twice broke the world record for the team pursuit at the Track Cycling World Cup in Manchester.
+Competing as a quartet following a recent-rule change, (Note: In 2013, the women's team pursuit was increased from three riders cycling 3000 m to four riders cycling 4000 m.)
 Barker, Kenny, King and Rowsell won the event by beating Canada in the final with a time of 4:19.604.
-The following month in Aguascalientes, Mexico, at the next leg of the Track Cycling World Cup, Great Britain broke their own record twice more during the event as they again triumphed over Canada in the final.
-The team consisting of Barker, Rowsell, King and Katie Archibald beat their own record set in Manchester by three seconds, posting a time of 4:16.552, helped by the high altitude conditions in Mexico.
+After replacing Kenny with Katie Archibald, the team broke their own record twice more at the next leg of the Track Cycling World Cup series in Aguascalientes, Mexico, where they triumphed over Canada in the final.
+The team consisting of Barker, Rowsell, King and Katie Archibald beat their own record set in Manchester by 3.052 seconds.

-At the 2014 UCI Track Cycling World Championships in Cali, Barker, Kenny, Rowsell and Archibald led Great Britain to victory in the team pursuit over Canada in the gold medal race.
-Barker represented Wales at the 2014 Commonwealth Games in Glasgow.
-She secured silver in the points race, losing narrowly to Kenny in the final sprint, and bronze in the scratch race.
-Barker won gold in the team pursuit at the 2014 UEC European Track Championships in Guadeloupe, after Great Britain beat Russia by nearly seven seconds in the gold medal race.
+At the 2014 UCI Track Cycling World Championships in Cali, Barker, Kenny, Rowsell and Archibald led Great Britain to victory in the team pursuit after defeating Canada in the gold-medal race.
+Barker represented Wales at the 2014 Commonwealth Games in Glasgow, where she secured silver in the points race and bronze in the scratch race.
+She won gold in the team pursuit at the 2014 UEC European Track Championships in Guadeloupe after Great Britain beat Russia by nearly seven seconds in the gold-medal race.

-On the road in 2014, Barker finished fourth at the British National Time Trial Championships, just over a minute behind Emma Pooley in first position.
-In September, it was announced that Barker would follow in the footsteps of international teammate Kenny and join the team for 2015.
+Later that year, Barker finished fourth at the British National Time Trial Championships, trailing first position by just over a minute.
 Barker finished her year by claiming back-to-back gold medals in the team pursuit at the Track Cycling World Cup, triumphing in the events held in Guadalajara, and London.

 At the 2015 UCI Track Cycling World Championships, in Saint-Quentin-en-Yvelines, France, Barker, Kenny, Rowsell and Archibald won silver after suffering a defeat to Australia in the final of the team pursuit.
 Australia also broke Great Britain's world record time in the event.
 Barker was part of the British team that finished first in the team pursuit at the 2015 UEC European Track Championships in Grenchen, Switzerland.
-Britain beat Russia in the final.
+Great Britain beat Russia in the final.